Fingers on laptop typing a blog post

 How does blogging work to extend reach?

-There could be untapped sections of your market who might buy from you, but don’t yet have the awareness they need.
-And you can reach those people with your content.
+There will be untapped sections of your market who might buy from you, but don’t yet have the awareness they need.
+Content allows you to reach those people and give them that awareness.

 Eugene Schwartz’s Five Levels of Awareness